 She was totally right.

 I started to look back over the last several months that Carl and I had together.
-I started to think of that moment in the bar, and the night in the Chipotle parking lot when I told him how scared I was to marry him, and the time in my apartment when we sat on the floor together while I sobbed for hours because I was so afraid.
+I started to think of that moment in the restaurant, and the night in the Chipotle parking lot when I told him how scared I was to marry him, and the time in my apartment when we sat on the floor together while I sobbed for hours because I was so afraid.
 We sat on the floor (never mind the perfectly good couch nearby!) as I sobbed, and as he comforted, and as he wiped the drips of teary mascara that had made their way all the way down to my shoulders.

-And I remembered how patient he’d been with me — how no matter how hard I’d pushed, he’d never given up for even a second.
+I remembered how patient he’d been with me — how no matter how hard I’d pushed, he’d never given up for even a second.
 The fact that even when I wasn’t sure we could do this marriage thing, he still was.
 How even with mascara on my shoulders, and even with words like, “I don’t know if I can marry you!” out on the table, he still wanted to marry me.

 I realized that through my fear and anxiety and panic, I’d gotten to see the man Carl really is, and the husband he would be to me in times when life got really hard.
 He’d be there for me, see me, know me, understand me, listen to me, comfort me.
 He’d be strong when I just totally wasn’t.
 He’d love me no matter what.